 "[…] environmental degradation and alienation from nature are not inevitable consequences of modern life but rather failures and how we have deliberately chosen to design our buildings and our cities.
 We designed ourselves into this predicament and we can design ourselves out of it with the help of biophilic design."

-*** Stephen Kellert has been Professor Emeritus at Yale University in the School of Forestry and Environmental Studies, author of several books and has actively engaged in the topic of biophilia.
+* Stephen Kellert: Professor Emeritus at Yale University in the School of Forestry and Environmental Studies, author of several books and active advocate of biophilia and biophilic design.